TonicAI/textual/docs/source/redact/redact_config.rst

 Advanced configuration
 -----------------------

+For built-in entity types, you can use regular expressions to modify the detection.
+A regular expression can be used to:

+* Identify additional values for a given entity type.
-Built-in entity types can be modified via Regex.
-Regex can be used to classify more text as a given entity type or less.
-All SDK functions that modify data accept the parameters `label_allow_lists` and `label_block_lists`.
-These lists are set **per entity**.
+* Exclude specified values from a given entity type.

+All SDK functions that modify data accept the parameters ``label_allow_lists`` and ``label_block_lists``.
+These lists are set **for each entity type**.

-Let's start by excluding certain matches from the NAME_FAMILY and ORGANIZATION entity types.
-Below, we provide a Regex expression for NAME_FAMILY.
-This could, for example, prevent 'Wilson' from being tagged as a last name in the below text
+To start, we'll exclude certain matches from the NAME_FAMILY and ORGANIZATION entity types.
+Below, we provide a regular expression for NAME_FAMILY.
+For example, this could prevent 'Wilson' from being tagged as a last name in the below text

 .. code-block:: none

     I suffer from Wilson Disease

-We also are excluding from Organization any of the exact string matches for Tonic.
+We'll also exclude from ORGANIZATION any of the exact string matches for Tonic.

 .. code-block:: python